Lori's picks: Milwaukee's best restaurants of 2019

 11102 W. National Ave., (414) 885-0856

-I couldn't tell you the number of times I've eaten at Sze Chuan since they opened in late 2017; it's a restaurant that's become an absolute go-to for Chinese, including both dine-in or carry out.
+I couldn't tell you the number of times I've eaten at Sze Chuanrewyaewxccxucfrebetqdyrctqwyuryfcdfbty since they opened in late 2017; it's a restaurant that's become an absolute go-to for Chinese, including both dine-in or carry out.
 But there's something addictive about nearly every dish on their menu -- from traditional Szechuan ma po tofu to braised pork belly and fragrant dry pot cauliflower.
 I've been delighted and surprised by countless dishes (especially the cold pork belly, which is now a must-order), and trust me when I recommend the Szechuan pork dumplings.
 They're amazing.

 Vennture Brew Co.